Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 ![example-3](images/example-3.png)

-This image is imperfect since the labels overlap but it working.
+This image is imperfect since the labels overlap but it is working.

 To do this follow these steps: